jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f3477cb303c5cb61b43aa9b
+id: 5f34a1fd611d003edeafd681
-title: Part 19
+title: Part 20
 challengeType: 0
 ---

 # --description--

-The text is centered again so the link to the CSS file is working.
-Add another style to the file that changes the `background-color` property to `brown` for the `body` element.
+That brown background makes it hard to read the text.
+Change the `body` element's background color to be `burlywood` so it has some color but you are still be able to read the text.

 # --hints--